edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.2.md

 ```
 //---------- ---------- ---------- ----------
-//question 1: when a() executes what values alert to the screen?
+//question: when a() executes what values alert to the screen?
 Why?

 var myVar = 1;
+alert(myVar) // what will this alert

 function a() {
 	var myVar = 5 - 3;